Right Bousfield Localization and Operadic Algebras: Application: Equivariant Spaces

 \section{Application: Equivariant Spaces}

 In this section we provide applications to right Bousfield localizations in the model category $\Top^G$ of $G$-equivariant spaces for a compact Lie group or a finite group $G$.

 Let $G$ be a compact Lie group.
-Let $\M = \Top^G$ denote the category of $G$-equivariant compactly generated spaces or compactly generated weak Hausdorff spaces.
+Let $\M = \Top^G$ denote the category of $G$-equivariant compactly generated spaces (everything would also work if we used compactly generated weak Hausdorff spaces).
 Let $\Map$ denote the space of all continuous maps, endowed with the conjugation action by $G$.
 This is the internal Hom object.
 Let $\Map_G$ denote the space of $G$-equivariant maps, endowed with the compact-open topology.
 This gives the enrichment of $\Top^G$ in $\Top$, so we may use Lemma \ref{lemma:top-internal-hom-test} with this mapping space.
 The weak equivalences (resp. fibrations) of $\Top^G$ are maps $f$ such that $H$-fixed points $f^H$ are weak equivalences (resp. fibrations) for all closed subgroups $H<G$.
 The generating (trivial) cofibrations are

 where $i$ is a generating (trivial) cofibration in $\Top$.
 There is an adjunction

 for any $G$-space $X$.

 \begin{proposition} Suppose that a set $K$ of cofibrant objects in $\Top^G$ is closed under the operations $-\wedge S^1$ and $-\wedge (G/H)_+$ for all $H<G$.
 Then $(\Top^G,K)$ satisfies \$ (Definition \ref{def:rkm-ppa}). \end{proposition}